-- All water heaters eventually leak. - Do not install without adequate drainage.
+- · All water heaters eventually leak. - Do not install without adequate drainage.

+A WARNING

-A WARNING Electrical Shock Hazard
+Electrical Shock Hazard

-- Turn off power to the water heater

-- before performing any service.

-Label all wires prior to disconnecting when performing service.
-Wiring errors can cause improper and dangerous operation.

-- Verify proper operation after servicing.

-- Failure to follow these instructions can result in personal injury or death.
+- Turn off power at the branch circuit breaker serving the water heater before performing any service. - Label all wires prior to disconnecting when performing service.
+Wiring errors can cause improper and dangerous operation. - · Verify proper operation after servicing. - Failure to follow these instructions can result in personal injury or death.